 Use this table to make sure that taxes are correctly synchronized:

 Every tax should be represented with a separate row in the table

-Every tax must have an Megaventory id.
-If the Megaventory id column is empty, zero, or has a negative value, this tax is not correctly synchronized and will cause problems.
+Every tax must have a Megaventory ID.
+If the Megaventory ID column is empty, zero, or has a negative value, this tax is not correctly synchronized and will cause problems.
 Refer to the error log for more information.